 At Well Heeled Podiatry we use 3D digital scanners to take impressions of your feet and high quality materials manufactured in Melbourne.

 Our podiatrist will make sure your foot orthoses are as practical as possible when it comes to shoe fitting.
-Customised foot orthoses are designed to allow your feet to function with a normal gait pattern.
+Customised foot orthoses allow your feet to function with a normal gait pattern.

 The Normal Gait Cycle:

 Consists of a swing phase (40%) and stance phase (60%), with one gait cycle comprising of two steps.
-The stance phase, (where the foot is in contact with the ground) can be broken down into 3 phases:
+The stance phase, (where the foot is in contact with the ground) has 3 phases:

 Contact phase is when the heel first strikes the ground.
-The heel should strike at the centre of the heel, so normal shoe wear should occur on the posterior outside of the shoe.
+The heel should strike the ground at the centre, so normal shoe wear should occur on the central outer of the shoe.
 This phase continues until the foot is flat on the ground and carries into phase 2.

 Midstance is where the weight passes over the foot.
 The joints in our feet unlock with internal rotation, knee flexion and forward tilt of the pelvis to allow for shock absorption.